calbert-hall/java-hackathon/README.md

 7. Development has made the changes to the bug region, which are on [Applifashion V2](https://demo.applitools.com/gridHackathonV2.html).
-Run your test suite on Applifashion V2 and accept the now-fixed change and delete the bug region.
+Run your test suite on Applifashion V2  (` mvn -D test=Hackathon_Solution -D envUrl=applifashionv2 test
+   `) and accept the now-fixed change and delete the bug region.
    You'll see several unresolved tests; accept them and add or remove regions as needed!